denisecase/digital-forensics-resources/task_forensic_copy/README.md

-# Case 001: Forensic Copies with PowerShell
+# Case 001: PowerShell Forensic Copy and Verification

 This repository contains three PowerShell scripts that can be used to: